Ashley-Ann-Benoy/Digital-Stethoscope/README.md

 - We then put together the circuit on a breadboard to confirm our results.
 - We then went ahead with schematic building on KiCAD 8.0.
 After which, we ran an ERC to check if everything was connected properly.
 This was followed by PCB layout and routing.
 - While doing the PCB Layout, we kept in mind to keep the analog and digital paths separate to minimize noise interference and preserve signal integrity.
-- We then flashed the code on the IC and  made the LCD TFT screen connections .
+- We then flashed the code on the IC and  made the LCD TFT screen connections.
 - We took measurements of the assembled setup and designed a compact enclosure with a lid, featuring cutouts for the acoustic sensor and a battery slot.

 ## Simulation Results